 North Royalton became the first community to join SWEDC, merging dispatch operations with Strongsville seamlessly on March 22, 2014.
 The cities of Berea and Olmsted Falls joined SWEDC soon after.
-The center now also serves Brook Park and Olmsted Township.
+The center now also serves Brook Park, Olmsted Township and Middleburg Heights.

 The Need for SWEDC

 Ohio legislators in 2012 passed House Bill 360, which directs counties to merge their Public Safety Answering Points (dispatch centers) by 2018 or face severe cuts in 911 funding.
 In Cuyahoga County, that means 45 PSAPs must merge into a handful of regional dispatch centers.